How Much Should You Tip Your Delivery Driver?

-If you’re like many people, you’ve been getting more delivery than ever since the start of the COVID-19 pandemic.
+If you’re like many people, you got more delivery than ever since the start of the COVID-19 pandemic.
 From restaurant fare to groceries, having items arrive at your doorstep has become safer — and often easier — than leaving the house.

 Delivery apps have been cashing in on the pandemic.
 DoorDash, Uber Eats, Grubhub and Postmates earned $5.5 billion in combined revenue from April through September 2020 — more than double the collective $2.5 billion generated during the same time period in 2019, according to MarketWatch.

 The demand for grocery delivery and pickup has also surged, going from $1.2 billion in sales in August 2019 to $5.9 billion in November 2020, according to Statista.
 This nearly five-time increase shows just how much consumers are trying to avoid going into stores.

 Of course, opting for delivery means the driver assigned to your order will be doing the work for you, so you need to tip them.
 It can be hard to know exactly how much to tip for this convenience — especially amid a global pandemic, when the driver is potentially risking their health, so you can stay safe at home.

 Generally speaking, Maryanne Parker, an etiquette expert, said you should tip delivery drivers — including grocery delivery — 25%-30%.

 If you’re wondering whether you should be tipping more amid the pandemic, the answer is actually yes and no, said Parker, the founder of Manor of Manners, a company that specializes in international business, social, luxury and youth etiquette.

 “Tipping has been always based on personal generosity and enjoyable service,” Parker said.
 “The people who followed the tipping etiquette before will continue to do so — at least as close to the etiquette norms as possible.”